From time immemorial, cultures have all sorts of responses to an eclipse, mainly fright or fear.

 - ਸਉਣ ਸਗੁਨ ਬੀਚਾਰਣੇ ਨਉਂ ਗ੍ਰਹ ਬਾਰਹ ਰਾਸਿ ਵੀਚਾਰਾ ॥ ਕਾਮਣ ਟੂਣੇ ਅਉਸੀਆਂ ਕਣ ਸੋਹੀ ਪਾਸਾਰ ਪਾਸਾਰਾ ॥: The life led in the light of omens, the nine planets, the twelve signs of the zodiac; incantations, magic divination by lines and by the voice is all futile (Bhai Gurdaas, Vaar: 5 Pauree: 9).

-There is no counting (imaginations-ਫੁਰਨੇ…) for the one who has become the Gurmukh (one who understands and lives the Shabad-Giaan, Divine Wisdom, Hukam, Naam…); because he knows he is not separate from the Divine Essence.
+There is no counting (imaginations-ਫੁਰਨੇ…) for the one who has become the Gurmukh.
+Because a Gurmukh knows he is not separate from the Divine Essence.